open2b/scriggo-site/site/disassembler.md

 # Disassembler

-When Scriggo runs a program, script or template, first compiles it into a bytecode and then runs it on the Scriggo Virtual Machine.
+When Scriggo runs a program or template, first compiles it into a bytecode and then runs it on the Scriggo Virtual Machine.

 ## How to disassemble

-To disassemble a program, script or a template you can:
+To disassemble a program or a template you can:

 * in the [Scriggo Playground](https://play.scriggo.com/) click on the `Disassemble` button to show the disassembled program.